-It is the agricultural practise of breeding and raising livestock.
+It is the agricultural practice of breeding and raising livestock.
 It deals with the care and breeding of livestock such as cows, horses, cattle, sheep, camel etc that are useful to humans as they provide milk, eggs, honey, silk, meat, fibre etc. It also includes fisheries and poultry farming.
 The management of farms and farm animals involves the following procedures:

 - Dairy farm management – it is the management of animals for milk and its products

 - Poultry farm management – Poultry is the class of domesticated birds used for food or for their eggs which typically includes ducks and chicken

 - Animal breeding – Breeding between animals of the same breed is referred to as inbreeding whereas crossing between different breeds is known as outbreeding.
 The process of inbreeding causes a rise in the homozygosity hence it is essential to evolve a pure line in any animal.
 Some other aspects of animal breeding are – outbreeding, out-crossing, cross-breeding, interspecific hybridization.
 In order to improve the herd, some programmes are also adapted such as – Multiple Ovulation Embryo Transfer Technology(MOET).

 - Bee-keeping or apiculture – it is the maintenance of hives of honeybees for the production of honey.

 - Fisheries – it deals with catching, processing or selling fish, shellfish or other aquatic animals

 It is a technology that has helped increase yields to a large extent.
 Green revolution was dependant to a large extent on plant breeding techniques for the development of high-yielding and disease-resistant varieties in rice, wheat, maize etc. Plant breeding is the purposeful manipulation of plant species in order to create desired plant types that are better suited for cultivation, give better yields and are disease resistant.

 Listed below are the steps in breeding a new genetic variety of a crop: